Schedule & Event Details

 Event Information

 We’ll kick off our second biennial summit with a party!
-Our amazing MC Brian Stanton will keep us on track and entertained throughout the conference.
-We have two fun evenings with a live musical and a movie night not to forget.
+Our amazing MC will keep us on track and entertained throughout the conference.
+We have two fun evenings with a movie night and gathering not to forget.
 All are welcome, please invite your significant other and family.

-Thursday, April 25th we have early registration starting at 4:00pm with time to mix and mingle, enjoy the taco bar, and see the exhibitors.
+• Thursday, March 19th we have early registration starting at 4:00pm with time to mix and mingle, enjoy hors d’oeuvre, and mingle with exhibitors.
 Cash bar too.
-The night’s entertainment hosted by Lauren LoGiudice – the “Misfit Variety Show: Ancestry Dot Comedy’s Community Mic Night” includes open mic with members of from our community interspersed between with talented musicians and performers.
+The night’s entertainment hosted by Lauren LoGiudice which includes open mic with members of our community interspersed between three comedians from our NPE, DCP, and adoptee communities.

-Friday, April 26th begins with our opening ceremony and a discussion around language and trauma with Alyssa Mancao, LCSW.
-We’ll have our speaker forums next, then lunch, speaker panels, and a cross pollination discussion with Leslie Pate Mackinnon just before snack, and will finish off with small affinity support group discussions.
-We’ll end the day with a “Musical Walk-Through Genetic Identity”.
+• Friday, March 20th begins with our opening ceremony and a discussion around language and trauma with Leslie Pate Mackinnon, LCSW.
+We’ll have our speaker forums next, then lunch, speaker panels, snack, and will finish off with small affinity support group discussions.
+We’ll end the day with a special gathering.

-Saturday, April 27th kicks off with our keynote plenary panel representing experiences from the three communities: Shirley Munoz Newson, Angela Tucker, and Jon Baime.
+• Saturday, March 21st kicks off with our keynote plenary panel representing experiences from the three communities.
 We’ll then head to our fabulous array of creative workshops with lunch breaking this session up.
 We have speaker forums, snack, and then speaker panels.
-This evening we can watch Closure and Filling in the Blanks together.
+This evening we’ll have a movie night.

-Sunday, April 28th we have a treat for you with an amazing keynote speaker Dr Abigail K. Hasberry whose book Adopting Privilege is coming out soon.
-We will reflect and rejuvenate with our closing activity.
+• Sunday, March 22nd we have a treat for you with an amazing keynote speaker.
+We will reflect and rejuvenate with a closing activity.
 Check out is at noon.

 Start each morning with a little relaxation time before breakfast.
 During lunch and breaks, meet new folks, reconnect with friends, or engage with authors, tik-tok-ers, podcasters, community leaders, and our exhibitors.
 Our quiet room is available with volunteer mental health professionals for those moments when you may need a space to take a break.